-For any PROFINET device, you need to keep the device name in the device table consistent with the actual device name.
+Note: For any PROFINET device, make sure you use the same name in the device table as when you assigned the name in the "Find PROFINET Device" dialog.

-The comments that you enter in the PROFINET wizard are not downloaded to PLC.
+Note: The comments that you enter in the PROFINET wizard are not downloaded to PLC.
 The comments are only saved in the project file.

-7. Click the "Next" button or modules in the PROFINET network tree to enter the module configuration dialog.
+7. Click "Next" or modules in the PROFINET network tree to enter the module configuration dialog.